Claken/InceptionOfThings/README.md

 - the Server
 - and the ServerWorker <br/>

-We had to install K3s in both machines to have a Kubernetes cluster, and install kubectl to handle it.
+We had to install `K3s` in both machines to have a Kubernetes cluster, and install the command-line tool `kubectl` to handle it.

 # P2 : K3s and three simple applications